 Radiation monitor reports are reviewed and maintained by the Program.
-Radiation monitor reports are reviewed and maintained by the program.
-Each student is required to acknowledge via signature their radiation exposure report on Trajecsys within 1 week of entry by the RSO.
-In addition, the RSO will notify the student in the event that her/his radiation monitor reading exceeds 50 mrem.
+Each student is required to initial a copy of the current radiation monitor report, indicating (s)he has reviewed the report of his or her radiation exposure incurred during the past two months.
+The RSO will notify the student in the event that her/his radiation monitor reading exceeds 50 mrem.
 The RSO will investigate with the student to determine how (and why) her/his radiation exposure exceeded 50 mrem.
 A plan of action will then be developed and presented to the student (a copy to be placed in the student's RADS file) to ensure the student's radiation monitor exposure for a bimonthly time period does not exceed 50 mrem in the future.